Reducing the Filtering Effect in Public School Admissions: A Bias-aware Analysis for Targeted Interventions: Impact on Schools

-We now investigate how bias affects diversity in schools.
+As one readily observes from Proposition~\ref{prop:mistreat-schools}, the negative impact of bias on schools' utility is negligible.
+Hence, from an operational perspective, it may be hard to convince schools to autonomously put in place mechanisms to alleviate the effect of bias given the limited impact on them.

 Let $pr(s)$ (resp.~$\hat{pr}(s)$) be the proportion of $G_2$ students assigned to school $s$ when there is no bias (resp.~there is bias) against $G_2$ students.
+Since the distribution of potentials is the same for both $G_1$ and $G_2$ students, it is immediate that $pr(s)=p$ when there is no bias.

 \begin{proposition} Without bias, we have $pr(s)=p$.
 Under the biased setting, we have